 An Original, Instinctive Language

 As this excellent author describes, the idea of an original language of a time when men could freely talk with gods and spiritual forces, pervaded our culture since before Christianity.
 Many tried recreating it, either in all seriousness by scientists (Dr James Cook Brown, L.L.
 Zamenhof, philosophers (Leibniz, Charles K. Bliss, L.L.
-Zamenhof) through visions by occultists or merely suggest artistically some primeval origin in fictional works (Tolkien or more recently Star Trek’s plethora of authors), series or Japanese animes, often with aliens standing in for angels.
+Zamenhof) through visions by occultists or merely suggest artistically some primeval origin in fictional works (Tolkien or more recently Star Trek’s plethora of authors), series or Japanese animes, often with aliens standing in for angels2.

 The loss of that original language in many a culture, often comes from some event signing humanity’s Fall from God’s grace, being tainted by arrogance, pride or another fashionable sin.